Ph.D. Candidate at UCI

 Research Interests: Human-Computer Interaction (HCI), Accessibility, Human-Centered AI

-I am a Ph.D. candidate at Department of Informatics, University of California, Irvine.
-I am advised by Dr. Anne Marie Piper as a member of Accessibility Research Collective.
+I am advised by Dr. Anne Marie Piper and am part of Accessibility Research Collective.
 I was also fourtunate to work with Dr. Yixin Zou in her Human-Centered Security and Privacy group at Max Planck Institute for Security and Privacy (MPI-SP).

-My current research seeks to center disability across the entire AI development pipeline.
-Toward this goal, my work (1) critically examines AI systems’ capabilities and design paradigms against lived disabled experiences; (2) develops disability-centric AI practices with affected communities and domain professionals.
+My current research investigates how to embed disabled experiences and knowledge across the AI pipeline to develop disability-centered AI systems.
+Toward this goal, my work (1) critically examines AI models, systems, and design paradigms against lived disabled experiences; (2) develops disability-centric AI practices with affected communities and domain professionals.
+I also have a broad interest in the socio-technical and political complexities involved in design.

 My interest in the diversity of human bodyminds origins from my work with people across disabilities, ages, languages, and cultures.
 I enjoy drawing insights from across disciplines to shape my ideas, particularly from critical scholarship on disability and other human-centered topics such as linguistics.
 I have published and co-authored work in top-tier human-centered computing venues such as CHI, CSCW, and IEEE S&P.